beccaanson910/Python-Challenge/README.md

         c.
 The percentage and total number of votes that each candidate won
         d.
 The winner of the election
 A SS of the txt file with the results and the script from python has been added to the main PyPoll folder

+Note: Had Tutors and Learning Assistants help me with the codes